 One of this book's many strengths is its figures and tables.
 The figures are in color and are truly worth a thousand words.
 Each chapter includes multiple figures to illustrate many of this book's complex concepts.
-The tables allow for quick reference of the many pharmaceuticals covered.
+The tables allow for quick reference of many pharmaceuticals covered.

 Overall, this book is an excellent addition to any library.
-This book helps one quickly identify a medication and discover the most important and relevant information needed.
+This book helps you quickly identify a medication and discover the most important and relevant information needed.
 It is also helpful as a comprehensive textbook for students entering the nuclear medicine profession.
-I would recommend it to nuclear medicine technologists, students, and other professionals (e.g., nursing professionals) working in nuclear medicine or medical imaging departments.
+I would recommend it to nuclear medicine technologists, students, and other professionals (i.e. nursing) working in nuclear medicine or medical imaging departments.